vitorfhc/vitorfalcao.com/content/posts/intigriti-0525-writeup.md

 The `addDynamicScript` function dynamically loads a script.
 It first tries to get the script's source URL from `window.CONFIG_SRC?.dataset["url"]`.
 If `window.CONFIG_SRC` doesn't exist or is `null` (or if `dataset["url"]` is missing), it defaults to loading `/confetti.js` from the current origin.
 This is the culprit behind the relentless confetti!
 More importantly, this is a fantastic sink for Cross-Site Scripting (XSS) if we can control `window.CONFIG_SRC?.dataset["url"]` and make it load an arbitrary script.

 This is where DOM Clobbering enters the scene.
 If you're unfamiliar with how DOM Clobbering works, now's a good time to pause and read the excellent article "[Can HTML affect JavaScript?
 Introduction to DOM clobbering](https://aszx87410.github.io/beyond-xss/en/ch3/dom-clobbering/)."
 It's a fascinating technique to escalate HTML injection into XSS.
-For a broader look at HTML injection escalation paths, I also recommend checking out [Jorian's GitBook](https://book.jorianwoltjer.com/web/client-side/cross-site-scripting-xss/html-injection) on HTML Injection..
+For a broader look at HTML injection escalation paths, I also recommend checking out [Jorian's GitBook](https://book.jorianwoltjer.com/web/client-side/cross-site-scripting-xss/html-injection) on HTML Injection.

 # DOM Clobbering the `window`